shuhaowu/riakkit/README.md

      to an usuable format.
 The value it returns should be friendly to `standardprocessors`.

+It's very important that any processor and validators that you write can deal with the None type and shouldn't process the None type, which is what we did.
+The None type should also be able to pass any validation.

 So given this our example would be bad practise.
-We should also implement a `backwardprocessors` of `lambda x: x - 1` so that the x value don't keep incrementing.
+We should also implement a `backwardprocessors` of `lambda x: x if x is None else x - 1` so that the x value don't keep incrementing.
 Unless that's what you want to do.
-Make sure you're responsible when doing this as it could cause some weird bugs like the following:
+Make sure you're responsible when doing this as it could cause some weird bugs like the
+following:

     >>> test.reload()
     >>> print test.some_property